favour-olumese/ECX_30DaysOfCode/README.md

 (E.g. "44s", "32m", "10h".)
 * The last character of the string entered would be used to determine its unit.
 * Counts down from the input value, and prints out the time left on the clock every second.
-* When the time is exhausted, makes a beeping sound non-stop until the user exits the app.
+* When the time is exhausted, make a beeping sound non-stop until the user exits the app.

 [Execute code](https://replit.com/@favourolumese/Countdown-Timer?v=1)
 [Read article](https://thecodingprocess.hashnode.dev/creating-a-countdown-timer-using-python)